-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

 Minaj has known Nas since 2012.
 The male rapper starred in Nick’s music video for “Right By My Side.”

-‘Nas and Nicki’ has apparently been floating around on Twitter for months before she shared the photo with him, according to Hip Hop Wired.
+“Nas and Nicki” has apparently been floating around on Twitter for months before she shared the photo with him, according to Hip Hop Wired.

 Nicki broke things off with her long-term boyfriend, Philly-born Meek Mill, earlier this year.
 The female rapper confirmed her breakup on Twitter in January, according to E!
 News.